 In order to establish a learning community in the classroom, it is important to motivate students by addressing both individual and collaborative learning goals (Brophy, 2010, pp. 23-24).

-When the name of the author appears ide of brackets as part of a sentence, after the first citation in each paragraph you do not need not to include the year in subsequent citations in the same paragraph as long as the study cannot be confused with others and the author’s name is part of the sentence.
+When the name of the author appears outside of parentheses, after the first citation in each paragraph you need not include the year in subsequent non-parenthetical citations in the same paragraph as long as the study cannot be confused with others.

 Felton and Royal (2015) argue that….
 The population studied by Felton and Royal was…..

-All citations in brackets (i.e., citations in which both the author name and publication date are enclosed within brackets) should include the year, regardless of how often they appear in a paragraph.
+All parenthetical citations (i.e., citations in which both the author name and publication date are enclosed within parentheses) should include the year, regardless of how often they appear in a paragraph.

 . . . identifies skills intrinsic to current nursing practitioners (Felton & Royal, 2015).

 General rules for in-text citations when quoting